-This federally funded line item will be used to expend the CCDF mandatory and discretionary grants, as well as the CCDF Block Grant, for publicly funded child care and for child care activities.
-Funds for these activities are currently in Fund 3H70 line item 600617, under ODJFS.
-The FY 2023 estimated expenditure is \$495,269,779.
+This federally funded line item is used to expend the CCDF mandatory and discretionary grants, as well as the CCDF Block Grant, for publicly funded child care and for child care activities.
+Funds for these activities were previously in Fund 3H70 line item 600617, under ODJFS.
+The FY 2023 expenditure was \$659,035,920.
+The FY 2024 appropriation is a 9.8% decrease from the FY 2023 expenditure.